SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

   1. Check out SAP Note https://launchpad.support.sap.com/#/notes/3088062

-     The SAP Note mentioned above contains two Excel Sheets that contain information about successor API's that are either available in on premise systems (as of 2022) or in SAP S/4HANA Cloud systems.
+     The SAP Note mentioned above contains two Excel Sheets that contain information about successor APIs that are either available in on premise systems (as of 2022) or in SAP S/4HANA Cloud systems.
 If your object is not contained in the Excel, please create a request in the SAP Customer Infuence campaign [SAP S/4HANA Cloud and SAP S/4HANA for Key-User and Developer Extensibility](https://influence.sap.com/sap/ino/#/campaign/2759).

   2. Check out the GitHub repository.